notturing/simple-ui-library/README.md

 # Simple User Interface Library

-This is a simple GUI library i'm making for some projects.
+This is a simple GUI library i'm making for some projects, it uses SFML.

-** Dependencies:
-	- SFML